 In September 2021, the federal government authorized Emergency Operating funds for child care providers and administrators of the Child and Adult Care Food Program to offset pandemic losses.
 As a result, CCRR successfully acted as facilitator of payments totaling $54,218,19 to 63 participating home-based child care providers.

 As administrator of state-funded Prekindergarten for seven of Rockland’s eight school districts, CCRR placed 975 children into the Universal or Statewide Universal Full Day Prekindergarten seats in 29 community-based child care programs.
-CCRR’s Finance Team worked across departments to invoice school districts for payments to the providers.
+CCRR’s Financial and Human Resources Department worked across the agency to invoice school districts for payments to the providers.
 The team faced several invoicing challenges throughout the school year, and we continued to adjust procedures to assure attendance tracking and program compliance resulting in accurate record-keeping and invoicing.

 Child Care Business Support